wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 **Learning Objectives**

-At the end of this guided hands-on lab, students will be able to accomplish the following:
+At the end of this guided hands-on lab, you will be able to:
 - Register a simulated device with an Azure IoT Hub.
 - Identify and work with IoT devices in an Azure IoT Hub.
 - Work with and modify device rules in an Azure IoT Hub.